 FREQUENCY: AJ, OD or wave 1 only from Spring 2010.
+All quarters and all waves from 2020.

 COVERAGE: Applies to all respondents in employment, excluding those on college-based schemes.

 NOTES: This is a derived variable, please see User Guide Volume 4 for further guidance.